diem/reference-merchant/README.md

 ## Note to Developers

-* Libra Reference Merchant is a reference implementation, and not meant to be fully production grade.
+* Reference Merchant is a reference implementation, and not meant to be fully production grade.
-* The project will continue to develop to include the different aspects of the evolving Libra ecosystem.
+* The project will continue to develop to include the different aspects of the evolving developer ecosystem.

 ## Project Organization